JStateson/MSboinc/README.md

 --set_backoff N                set backoff to this value

---spoof_gpus N                 fake number of gpus
+--spoof_gpus N                 fake number of gpus but app_config spoofing takes precedence

 --set_bunker_cnt <project> N   bunker this many workunits for given project then quit